 Tender and Healthy

 The Organic Meat Company Limited's expertise is in producing “tender and healthy” raw meat and meat products.
-Often, the same size and breed of animals used by many other factories around the globe does not give the same results At TOMCL, due to our norms, SOPs and policies there are certain steps that are mandatory during our production processes that achieve this tenderness and healthiness in our meat products that you will not find elsewhere.
+Often, when the same size and breed of animals are used, many other factories around the globe would not yield the same results as at TOMCL.
+Due to our norms, SOP's and policies there are certain steps that are mandatory during our production processes that achieve this tenderness and healthiness in our meat products that you will not find elsewhere.
 These steps include: